projetmbc/for-writing/@prism/readme/products/lua.md

     - mypal = {coul_2, coul_9, coul_8, coul_5}
 -->

-The `getPal` function has some options.
-To explain how this works, let's consider the following use case.
+The `getPal` function has several options to easily build new palettes.
+To illustrate how this works, consider the following use case.

 ~~~lua
 mypal = getPal(